Brant Pinvidic: Directing and producing

-Professional speaking
+Author and professional speaking

 Pinvidic has spoken professionally at multiple conferences, panels, and summits in the media and investment industry, including The West Coast Documentary and Reality Conference in 2012; Realscreen Summit annually from 2014 to 2017; at the Paramount Pictures Produced By LA conference, hosted by the Directors Guild of America, in Los Angeles in 2015; at the Making Better Presentations To Sophisticated Audiences at the Noble Capital Markets Conference in Florida, which streamed online internationally, in 2015 and 2016; at the National Association of Broadcasters Show with producer Ben Silverman in 2016; at the C-Suite Investor Summit at How Media Is Leveling The Playing Field in 2017; and at the Digital Hollywood Experience in 2017.

 In 2015, Pinvidic was listed on The Hollywood Reporter's 30 Most Powerful Reality Players of 2015 list.

-In 2017, he again spoke at the National Association of Broadcasters Media Finance and Investor Conference in Las Vegas where he was interviewed by Larry King, along with Jon Taffer and Rick Harrison, in a session called Celebrity Executive Officers: How These CEOS Manage Reality.
+In 2017, he again spoke at the National Association of Broadcasters Media Finance and Investor Conference in Las Vegas, where he was interviewed by Larry King, along with Jon Taffer and Rick Harrison, in a session called Celebrity Executive Officers: How These CEOs Manage Reality.

 That same year, he became a contributing writer for Forbes magazine.
 He contributed multiple articles to the business magazine about being an entrepreneur "in Hollywood and beyond".
 His first article, titled The 3-Minute Rule: What A Hollywood Producer Can Teach You About Pitching Your Business, received over 100,000 views and is based on his upcoming book.
-His second article, titled I Just Lost My Company's Biggest Deal.
-Now What?, was selected as an editor's pick.
+His second article, titled I Just Lost My Company's Biggest Deal," Now What? was selected as an editor's pick.
 He also wrote the articles Don't Make Your Employees Your Emotional Partners: You'll Regret It and 3 Keys to Choosing the Right Side Hustle.